Portrait of Fortunato Bartolomeo de Felice: Symbolism

-It is not known if there is any significance to the middle three buttons his jacket being undone.
-It is also of note that as such his jacket's buttons are in order of 2, 3 and 4 buttons.

 Set amongst the black background is a heraldic symbol, which is not the de Felice coat of arms.
 It is at present unknown what it represents.
 It is two-thirds red; the other third is a white strip and black plume.
 It has been suggested that it might be the insignia of the Bern Typographical Society of which he was President.